-When considering processed to uproducts such as links and sausages made from to uas meat alternates for the reimbursable meal, the to uingredient must contain the required 5 grams of protein per 2.2 ounces by weight.
-However, the additional ingredients beyond the to uin a meat substitute such as to usausage are also included on the nutrition label.
-Therefore, the protein amount listed on the label for the meat substitute does not necessarily indicate the protein of the to uffor verification of FNS to urequirements.
-This information would need to be obtained from the to unanufacturer.
+When considering processed tofu products, such as links and sausages made from tofu, as meat alternates for the reimbursable meal, the tofu ingredient must contain the required

+5 grams of protein per 2.2 ounces by weight.
+However, the additional ingredients beyond the tofu in a meat substitute such as tofu sausage are also included on the nutrition label.
+Therefore, the protein amount listed on the label for the meat substitute does not necessarily indicate the protein of the tofu for verification of FNS tofu requirements.
+This information would need to be obtained from the tofu manufacturer.

-8. Why does the lunch meal pattern have a weekly maximum for the meat/meat alternate component?
+8. Why does the lunch meal pattern have a weekly maximum for the meat/meat alternate and grains components?

-The lunch meal pattern includes weekly ranges (minimum and maximum levels) for the meat/meat alternate component to help the menu planners offer age-appropriate and well-balanced meals.
-FNS has provided flexibility in measuring compliance with the weekly meat/meat alternate ranges; therefore, State agencies will determine compliance based on the required daily and weekly minimum quantities only for meats/meat alternates for certification and monitoring purposes.
+The lunch meal pattern established by Federal regulation includes weekly ranges (minimum and maximum levels) for the meat/meat alternate and grains components to help the menu planners offer age-appropriate and well-balanced meals.
+However, the weekly maximums for these food components are not enforced and State agencies determine compliance based on the required daily and weekly minimum quantities.